Southwest Chicken Lasagna Roll Ups

 Can this be made the day before and put in the fridge?

 Absolutely!
-You can prep this dish all the way up to baking, then cover and refrigerate for several days.
+You can prep these cheesy Southwestern lasagna rolls ups all the way up to baking, then cover and refrigerate for several days.
 Straight from the refrigerator, the baking time will be closer to 40-45 minutes.

 How long can leftovers last in the fridge?